Why Vertical Videos Are the Best Format for Social Media

 Woman broadcasting her cafe experience on Facebook Live

-The takeaway here is that no matter the content, social video format makes a difference.
-Give your viewers a pleasant and easy viewing experience and they’re much more willing to stick around and interact.
+The takeaway here is that no matter the content, the social video format makes a difference.
+Give your viewers a pleasant and easy viewing experience, and they’ll be much more willing to stick around and interact.

 So next time you fire up your camera, keep your mobile viewers in mind.
 Film and portrait and see for yourself the difference it can make for your audience numbers, the total length watched, and even your engagement rates!